sara-sabr/ITStrategy/_pages/en/capabilities.md

 Organizational

-- Allow testers to work alongside developers throughout the sotware development and delivery process.
+- Allow testers to work alongside developers throughout the software development and delivery process.
 - Perform manual test activities such as exploratory testing, usability testing, and acceptance testing throughout the delivery process.

 Technical